splunk/rwi_executive_dashboard/RUNBOOK.md

 ![](media/jwt_webhook.png)
 * Fill the parameters as per the table below or you may enter specific value as per your environment.
 **Note:**
-* The JWT Webhook Add-On leverages the default Splunk Web self-signed certificate and private key as described here: [About securing Splunk Enterprise with SSL](https://docs.splunk.com/Documentation/Splunk/latest/Security/AboutsecuringyourSplunkconfigurationwithSSL).
-For security reasons and best practices, it is recommended to use Trusted CA Signed SSL Certificates.
+* The JWT Webhook Add-On uses the default Splunk Web self-signed certificate and private key as described here: [About securing Splunk Enterprise with SSL](https://docs.splunk.com/Documentation/Splunk/latest/Security/AboutsecuringyourSplunkconfigurationwithSSL).
+For security reasons and best practices, it is recommended to use a Trusted CA Signed SSL Certificates.
 You may follow this documentation to assist you with generating the needed certificates for your trusted CA: [How to get certificates signed by a third-party](https://docs.splunk.com/Documentation/Splunk/latest/Security/Howtogetthird-partycertificates).
 * For the purpose of this document, we will use the default certificates that were shipped with Splunk to help you understand the setup process.
 The default certificates are located here
   * `$SPLUNK_HOME/etc/auth/splunkweb/cert.pem`
   * `$SPLUNK_HOME/etc/auth/splunkweb/privkey.pem`